 “Bitcoin charges more for transactions to be prioritised and put in the bitcoin ‘ledger’ first,” he says.
 “Unlike stock exchanges where the settlement time is in fractions of a second, Bitcoin has a slow settlement time (called a “confirmation time” in Bitcoin language) taking several hours.”

 This inefficiency means that the price and transaction fees can vary significantly before the sale transaction is confirmed, he says.

 “As a result, some transactions may get cancelled hours after they were placed as they remain unconfirmed within the network.”

 So, in practical terms, your payment may not go through, or the value of your cryptocurrency may have changed even while the transaction was being processed.
 For both the customer and the merchant, this is a scenario that doesn’t work because it could mean over or underpaying for goods due to the volatility of the value.

-So if cryptocurrencies aren’t going to work for buying and selling goods, could they be a good investment instead?
+So while there aren’t many opportunities for using cryptocurrencies for buying and selling goods, could they be a good investment instead?